fabiokerstens/FDIR_PQ9/README.md

 Laptop not recognizing EGSE

+[old range]
+Here, the effects of SEUs in the SRAM shall be considered, which for MSP432 is located in memory address range 0x2000 0000 to 0x2010 0000.

 ## Recommendations
 * Currently, the testing software is only compatible with Python 2.7.
 This version is already qutie old and noweadays Python 3.0 is used for most programming applications.
 Therefore, to keep the testing software future-proof, it is recommended to make the code compatible for both Python 2.7 and Python 3.

+* Modify the script to allow for the change of a single bit in the memory byte, instead of setting the whole byte to 0xFFFFFFFF.